Conservation

 Platform Earth

-“It’s time for everyone to play their part in an active way.
-A complacent understanding of the problem is not enough, it is time for us all to be actively involved in the solution and our movement should do more.
-It’s important to act now.”
+“It is time for everyone to play an active role.
+A complacent understanding of the problem is not enough, it is time for us all to be involved in the solution, and our movement should do more.
+It is important to act now.”